ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 ### `editor`

 This directive specifies the editor to be used by the component.
-It must directly reference the editor to be used in the template:
+It must directly reference the editor constructor to be used in the template.

 ```html
 <template>